 Earlier, we brainstormed experiences in the high-risk phases that may trick us about how serious our high-risk choices may be.
-Place a ( ) checkmark in the circle next to any experiences you have had.
+Place a () checkmark in the circle next to any experiences you have had.
 Then write how you think the experience might have tricked you.
 For example, social dependence could have made it hard for me to see my choices were high risk, because everyone around me smoked the same, and when I was arrested others in my group had been arrested too, so it really didn't seem like a problem.

 Social Dependence

 Makes high-risk choices and problems seem normal.

-0 State Dependent Restriction
+State Dependent Restriction

-Seems I am at my best when making high- risk choices.
+Seems I am at my best when making highrisk choices.

-Change in Talanna A

-Changes in Tolerance As my tolerance increases, I see it as a good
+Changes in Tolerance

+As my tolerance increases, I see it as a good thing.
-thing.

 Blackouts

-Erase the memory; I do not know that problem
+Erase the memory; I do not know that problem happened.

-happened.

 Periodic Loss of Control

-If it happened every time it might be easier to see. '/
+If it happened every time it might be easier to see.

 Withdrawal Learning

-Tricks me into believing alcohol or drugs is

-the solution, not the problem.
+Tricks me into believing alcohol or drugs is the solution, not the problem.

--
+Psychological Defenses

-Psychological Defenses Tricks me about how serious my use is.
+Tricks me about how serious my use is.

-Theks me about now serious my use is.

 Integration Into Life

-It is a normal part of my life; it just seems
+It is a normal part of my life; it just seems routine.

-routine.

-HOW IT COULD HAVE BEEN
+NOW IT COULD HAVE BEEN

-What age did you begin making high-risk choices? \\\\\
+What age did you begin making high-risk choices? \\\\

-Imagine you had been making low risk choices instead.
+Imagine you had been making low-risk choices instead.
 Write how your life could have been different.
 How you do this is up to you.
 You could do it as a list, or you could write a narrative.
 If you prefer to draw rather than write, draw simple pictures to show how your life could have been different.